CopernicaMarketingSoftware/Documentation/SMTPeter/en/warming-up-ip-address.md

 ## Do I need to warm up my IP address?
-If you are a small sender, around 10,000 or less emails per month, you will most likely stay below the radar of ISP's.
+If you are a small sender, around 10,000 or less emails per month, you will most likely stay below the radar of ISPs.
 Then, there is no need to warm up an IP.
 But if you send more than 10,000 emails a month, you should consider warming up your IP address.

 ## First things first...